Aokigahara

 It isn’t easy and the highway system in Japan will charge you for the privilege with multiple tolls on the roads.
 When we turned off at our exit and headed toward the forest, the eeriness began.
 It was dark, grey and and the fog crept in just above the lake.
 Snow started to fall, in fact it wasn’t even snow it was somewhere between snow and hail and it came down slowly in the form of small round pebbles similar to styrofoam pellets.

-All three caves are located in Aokigahara, a forest growing on top of a layer of lava that was the result of a major eruption of Mount Fuji in 864 – the same eruption that formed the caves.
+Three of the caves are open to the public to explore: the Bat Cave, Ice Cave and Wind Cave.
+All 3 caves are located in Aokigahara, a forest growing on top of a layer of lava that was the result of a major eruption of Mount Fuji in 864 –the same eruption that formed the caves.

 Additional Sources